Rules, Expectations & Policies

 - Complete the season in good standing.
 Prior to receiving an athletic letter each player shall return/replace &/or remit payment for lost, damaged, or stolen articles issued to them.

-We will expect players to attend the post-season celebration/banquet.
+We expect players to attend the post-season celebration/banquet.

 We honor our seniors for their commitment to our program with a celebration on our last home game of the season.
 We would love to have all players in attendance on that night, as well as their families to acknowledge the seniors and their families on this occasion.
 We will have a potluck style dinner and recognize each senior and their accomplishments.
-This year, that game will be on Thursday, May 3 against Silver Lake.
+This year, that game will be on Tuesday,

 Softball is a team sport.